smopen/sigcpp/_posts/2020-06-20-what-the-actual-const.md

 ### 6.&nbsp;&nbsp; Exercises

 **Note:** Complete the exercises in C++17 using GCC 10.1.
+Do **not** suppress any compiler warning.

 1. Write a program with the following functions.
 In `main`, print the type name of the value returned from each function.
-Also, briefly describe in English the cause for each compiler warning you see.
-If no compiler warning is seen, explain the reason(s) for the lack of warnings.
+Also, briefly describe in English what the presence or absence of compiler warnings means with respect to each pair of functions.

     {:start="a"}
     1. Two functions named `a1` and `a2`, both returning some (any) `int` value, except